telerik/maui-docs/controls/datagrid/columns/frozen-columns.md

 ## Collection of frozen columns

-Once a column is frozen, is added to the `FrozenColumns` collection (read-only collection).
+Once a column is frozen, it is added to the `FrozenColumns` collection (read-only collection).
 The collection can be used only for read-only purposes and cannot be modified.
-Freezing/Unfreezing of the columns is done only through the `IsFrozen` property of the columns.
+Freezing/Unfreezing the columns is done only through the `IsFrozen` property of the columns.

 ## Styling